Midwest ABS Exchange and Repair Specializing in Volvo ABS Modules. 850, S70, V70, C70

 You can pay somebody to scan the car, or you can guess.
-On the 96-2000 cars which would be he s70, v70, c70, s80 and 850, 90% of the time it's the module.
+On the 96-2000 cars which would be the s70, v70, c70, s80 and 850, 85-90% of the time it's the module.
+That leaves you a 10-15% chance that it's fine and there's something else wrong.
 We'll touch on that next.
 IF your speedometer is not working, that's typically a dead giveaway.
 Intermittent lights are usually a sign that the module is on it's way out and over the course of time, they'll just stay on.

 The only downside to paying for a scan is that the codes that come up are almost always wheel sensor codes which really don't fail very often.
-That being said your mechanic my want to replace them when the reason those codes are coming up is the fault of the module.
+IF read correctly actual faults outside of the module can be figured out.
+That being said your mechanic may want to replace the sensors when the reason those codes are coming up is the fault of the module.
+Don't do that.
 You'll also typically get a pump motor code which is along the same lines, the pump itself rarely fails on 96-2000 cars, but the pins inside the module that control it do.
 Communication codes are almost a dead giveaway that there's a module issue.

 The normal sequence for a faulty module is intermittent ABS lights for a period of time, then they'll always be on, then in time the speedometer will drop out.
 Most of this will tend to happen after the car is driven and the module gets hot.
 If your ABS light suddenly came on one day and stayed on from that point on that typically is an external issue.

 It's important to remember that there are other parts of the ABS system, and like anything else problems do come up.
-A lot of these cars have been on the road for 20 years, based on that it is not uncommon at this point to have an issue in the system outside of the ABS module itself.
+All of these cars have been on the road for over 20 years, based on that it is not uncommon at this point to have an issue in the system outside of the ABS module itself.

 1999 and later, the Check Engine Light and Flashing transmission light will not always go away on their own.
 You have 1 option, have the codes cleared with a scanner....disconnecting the battery rarely clears the P0500, P1618 or P1633 codes or resets the transmission codes.
 Realistically, any time your CEL is on, you should have it scanned to see why it is on, you can't guess.
 Most common OBD readers will not read ABS or TCU codes.
 You will have to clear the TCU and then the ECU in that order.